 For the purposes of assessing the potential direct and indirect effects of the Proposed Action and the No Action Alternative on environmental resources, a study area, referred to as the Proposed Project Area, was defined to encompass the overall area containing all components of the Proposed Action.
 The Proposed Project Area is located on the northwest corner of LAX near the intersection of Westchester Parkway and Pershing Drive.
-The Proposed Project Area encompasses approximately 6 acres and is generally bound by Westchester Parkway to the north, Pershing Drive to the west, the Secured Area Access Post and MSC project management office trailers to the east and Runway 6L-24R to the south.
-The Proposed Project Area
+The Proposed Project Area encompasses approximately 6 acres and is generally bound by Westchester Parkway to the north, Pershing Drive to the west, the Secured Area Access Post and MSC project management office trailers and pre-fabricated structure to the east and Runway 6L-24R to the south.
+The Proposed Project Area additionally

-1 President's Council on Environmental Quality (CEQ) Regulations Title 40 Code of Federal Regulations (CFR) 1508.8(a), Effects.
+&lt;sup>1 President's Council on Environmental Quality (CEQ) Regulations Title 40 Code of Federal Regulations (CFR) 1508.8(a), Effects.

-2 President's Council on Environmental Quality (CEQ) Regulations Title 40 Code of Federal Regulations (CFR) 1508.8(b), Effects..
+&lt;sup>2 President's Council on Environmental Quality (CEQ) Regulations Title 40 Code of Federal Regulations (CFR) 1508.8(b), Effects..

-3 U.S. Department of Transportation, Federal Aviation Administration, Order 1050.1F, Environmental Impacts: Policies and Procedures, effective July 16, 2015.
+&lt;sup>3 U.S. Department of Transportation, Federal Aviation Administration, Order 1050.1F, Environmental Impacts: Policies and Procedures, effective July 16, 2015.

-4 U.S. Department of Transportation, Federal Aviation Administration, Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, effective April 28, 2006.
+&lt;sup>4 U.S. Department of Transportation, Federal Aviation Administration, Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, effective April 28, 2006.

-additionally includes underground ductbanks along the east side of Pershing Drive and along World Way West, as shown on Exhibit 3-1.
+includes underground ductbanks along the east side of Pershing Drive, the south side of Westchester Parkway and along World Way West, as shown on Exhibit 3-1.

-The Proposed Project Area was previously analyzed as part of the Detailed Study Area for the Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements EA, completed and finalized in June 2014.5 The information from the Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements EA was utilized to the extent practical, but all areas were reviewed to determine any changes to individual environmental resources within the Proposed Project Area.
+The Proposed Project Area was previously analyzed as part of the Detailed Study Area for the Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements EA, completed and finalized in June 2014.
+The information from the Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements EA was utilized to the extent practical, but all areas were reviewed to determine any changes to individual environmental resources within the Proposed Project Area.